On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Introduction

-In this paper we study the problem of how many different alignment solutions exist for a feasible IA problem.
-While the number of solutions is known for some particular cases, a general result is not available yet.
-For instance, it can be trivially shown that feasible systems for which the algebraic dimension of the solution variety is larger than that of the input space have an infinite number of alignment solutions.
-In plain words, these are MIMO interference networks for which the number of variables is larger than the number of equations of the polynomial system.
-These scenarios typically represent cases where not all available DoF are achieved (for instance, we might have more antennas than strictly needed to achieve a certain DoF tuple) and therefore they do not receive further consideration in this paper.
-Much more interesting and challenging is the case where the dimensions of $\CV$ and $\mathcal{H}$ are exactly the same (identical number of variables and equations) {\it and} the problem is feasible, because in this situation the number of IA solutions is finite and constant out of a zero measure set of $\mathcal{H}$ as proved in \cite{Gonzalez2012b}.
-Following the nomenclature recently introduced in \cite{Gesbert12} we refer to these systems as {\it tightly feasible}, stressing the fact that removing a single antenna from the network turns the IA problem infeasible.
+In this paper we build on the results in \cite{Gonzalez2012b} to study the problem of how many different alignment solutions exist for a given IA scenario.
+While the number of solutions is known for some particular cases (e.g the 3-user interference channel \cite{Bresler2011_3user}), a general result is not available yet.
+In \cite{Gonzalez2012b} it was proved that systems for which the algebraic dimension of the solution variety is strictly larger than that of the input space can have either zero or an infinite number of alignment solutions.
+In plain words, these are MIMO interference networks for which the number of variables is larger than the number of equations in the polynomial system.
+On the other hand, systems with less variables than equations are always infeasible \cite{Razaviyayn1,BreslerCartwrightTseToappear,Gonzalez2012b}.
+Herein we will focus on the case in between, where the dimensions of $\CV$ and $\mathcal{H}$ are exactly the same (identical number of variables and equations), and consequently, the number of IA solutions is finite (it may be even zero) and constant out of a zero measure set of $\mathcal{H}$ as also proved in \cite{Gonzalez2012b}.
+In summary, rather than just characterizing feasible or infeasible system configurations, we seek to provide a more refined answer to the feasibility problem.